 Non-cryogenic processes are capable of producing relatively high purity nitrogen (up to 99.9%) but capital and operating costs go up with purity, and climb rapidly above 99.5%.
 In some cases it can be cost effective to make 99.9% or higher purity nitrogen by first making 99.5% purity nitrogen in a PSA and then using a de-oxo unit to eliminate the residual oxygen.

-Non-cryogenic oxygen purity is generally less than 95%, with 90 - 93% the most common purity target.
+Non-cryogenic oxygen purity is generally produced at less than 95%, with 90 - 93% the most common purity target.

 Required delivery pressure affects selection of the optimal plant: